karenpinilla/Chess-Game/README.md

 ```
 $ cd into folder
 $ npm install
-$ npm run start, which will start hot reloading and nodemon, and fire up browser with http://localhost:3000/
+$ npm start, which will start hot reloading and nodemon, and fire up browser with http://localhost:3000/
 ```

 ## Folder Structure: